leebri101/Chef-de-Party/README.md

 ![Mobile-version](doc/screenshots/mobile-home.png)

 ### **About-Page:**
 * Within this part of the page showcases a brief summary of my life and why I went into coding, my educational background, and a personal message.
-But as a simple design(subject to change) i have included these subtle floating texts boxes that blend in well with the background page.
+But as a simple design(subject to change) I have included these subtle floating texts boxes that blend in well with the background page.

   ![About-Page](doc/screenshots/about-page.png)